nshanbhag123/lacto_test/README.md

 ### Cleaning up Lacto Project

-This assumes you already have SRA fastq files downloaded for multiple strains within the same species (i.e. Lactobacillus iners UMB4066, UMB 4068)
+This assumes you already have SRA fastq files downloaded for multiple strains within the same species (i.e. Lactobacillus iners UMB4066, UMB4068).
+This code is adapted from [LactoCompare](https://github.com/putonti/LactoCompare).
+I cleaned up this code and present it in the form of a pipeline to automate all of the steps for user-friendly access.

 ### Software